 - A quick apple compote filling really makes apple the star of the show.
 Warm spices and a splash of bourbon enhance the apples for a good-enough-on-its-own filling similar to an apple pie filling.

-- A super silky cinnamon buttercream brings everything together
+- A super silky cinnamon Swiss Meringue Buttercream brings everything together.

 Making the Cake Batter